jadelantern/TicketOffice/README.md

 ## Expectations
 With this project I had these expectations:

-• Expand my knowledge in working with lists.
+• Expand my knowledge in working with lists and classes.

 • Gain more experience with classes overall.